ocaml/dune/doc/concepts.rst

   the value of ``workspace_root`` is not constant and depends on whether your project is vendored or not
--  ``CC`` is the C compiler command line (list made of the compiler name followed by its flags) that was used to compile OCaml in the current build context
+-  ``CC`` is the C compiler command line (list made of the compiler name followed by its flags) that will be used to compile foreign code.
+For more details about its content see :ref:`this section <flags-flow>`.
 -  ``CXX`` is the C++ compiler command line being used in the current build context
 -  ``ocaml_bin`` is the path where ``ocamlc`` lives